zazu7765/zazu7765/README.md

 undergraduate student at toronto metropolitan university (3rd Year).

 I work primarily in [Go](https://go.dev/), and have a mild interest in Rust.
-I've done projects in Python, TypeScript, and Java.
+I've done projects in C++, Python, TypeScript, and Java.

 news
 ---